Imagine a buggy with amateur solar panels on top.

 In 2019, Jordaan sold the Sasol Solar Challenge to Robert Walker, whose events company ran the 2018 event.

-The Sasol Solar Challenge convoy now traditionally tops 350 people including support teams, medical staff, media vehicles, TV crews, caterers, mobile weather stations and specialised analytics teams.
+The Sasol Solar Challenge convoy now tops more than 350 people including support teams, medical staff, media vehicles, TV crews, caterers, mobile weather stations and specialised analytics teams.